MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/connect-organizational-asset-libraries-to-Copilot.md

 Follow these guidelines to improve the organization asset library image search experience from Copilot:
 - Avoid Multiple formats and resolutions of the same image.
 Copilot may return multiple versions of the same image reducing the breadth of search results.
 - Avoid exceptionally large images.
-Images over 10MB will result in search latency and slow downloads, host application limits may also apply.
+Images over 10 MB result in search latency and slow downloads, host application limits may also apply.
 - Remove any files that aren’t image based.
 Non-image files may be included in search results but fail on insertion.
 - Insufficient tagging and descriptions.
 Successful search results require meaningful file names, image tags, location, and descriptions to be included with the content in the organization image asset library.
-Insufficient metadata will reduce search hit rates and lower result relevancy.
+Insufficient metadata reduces search hit rates and lower result relevancy.
 - The following image formats are supported.
 JPEG, PNG, SVG, BMP, GIF, TIFF, WEB P, HEIF, ICO.

 ## Reference